How to Publish a Short Story: 6 Steps to Perfect Your Submission

 Your best option for publishing a short story collection is probably doing it yourself — luckily, getting an ebook out into the world is as easy as 1, 2, 3!
 Our guide here shows you how to do this in nine steps.

-And while we call it self-publishing, it doesn’t mean that you have to do everything on your own.
+And while we call it self-publishing, it doesn't mean you have to do everything on your own.
 There are professional editors, designers, and marketers out there who can help you put together the best version of your collected works, and then sell them to the right people.

 Publish stories on blogs and writing sites